zjshi/gt-pro/README.md

 ### Note on the use of GT-Pro on batch submission system

 Batch submission system may have RAM use restrictions that could cause automatic optimization to fail.
 If you see such an issue, we recommend to optimize it in a similar environment, with similar RAM, and then either use the resulting L and M parameters or the database transferably.
-If it is not possible to perform a optiomization in a similiar environment, non-optimal L and M may beused as well.
+If the optiomization of such is still not possible, non-optimal L and M may be used as well.
 Non-optimal parameters will only result in a mild drop in performance but will have drastic impact when they cause GT-Pro to breach the RAM limit of the computing environment.
 For such a reason, we recommend to use conservative values.